Aleij/Smart_Horticulture/README.md

      ```
      If everything is set up correctly, you should see the published message appear in the terminal where you subscribed.

-3. **Install Node-RED on the Ubuntu server for building the user interface and data flow management.**
+3. **Install Node Red on the Ubuntu server for building the user interface and data flow management.**

    - Install Node.js and npm:
      ```shell